Witiko/scm-at-arqmath3/paper/presentation.md

 In order to find answers to math questions, we used sparse retrieval with the soft vector space model of @sidorov2014soft, using Lucene BM25 [@kamphuis2020bm25, Table 1] as the vector space and our combined similarity matrices as the token similarity measure.
-To address the bimodal nature of math questions and answers, we used the following two approaches:
+To address the bimodal nature of math information retrieval, we used the following two approaches:

 Joint models